nperraud/CodeforcesRunner/README.md

 the filename would be 'A-about-bacteria.xml'

+Set variable EXTRACT_INDIVIDUAL_TEST to True, if you wish store individual test cases in separate plain text files (with extension .in).

+Similarly, set variable CREATE_DIRECTORY_PER_PROBLEM to True, if you want to work with a separate directory for each problem,

 # About
 This tool is only verifiid on Linux now, but I think it could be run on other platforms, although it maybe need a little modify.